 My hotel suite is just a dream.
 Blue walls, awesome old furniture, and a gorgeous chandelier.The bathroom tub is another highlight – it is a really old piece with golden fixtures.
 I really don´t need the TV, but the free WiFi is a must, of course.
 I don´t feel like having another walk in the dead medina at this time, so I have dinner in the restaurant of Palais Bayram.
 Very elegant and matching the historic style of this place – however, no alcohol is served here!
 So I have to do without wine while enjoying my vegetarian couscous.
 No problem!
 Tunisia is a rather moderate country, but here and there you notice of course the influence of the Islam.
 I realize this again in the very early morning when the muezzin calls for the first prayer.
 All good, but does it have to be so loud?
 Fortunately, I always have earplugs with me – that´s the solution.

 Breakfast is served in a little „salon de thé“ – very typical Tunisian.
 I get a fruit salad, cheese, assorted bread and I order a tasty omelet – just wonderful.
 The espresso is excellent, what a great start into the day.
 And the sun is shining – woohoo!
-So now it is time to explore the medina in daylight.
+So now it is time to explore the medina of Tunis in daylight.
 During the day, it´s quite a different story.
 One little shop after the other, filled with junk but also with beautiful things such as jewelry, pottery, and leather goods.
 Where to look first?
 The merchants are friendly, not too intrusive.
 Even at this time of the year, the little alleys are full of people.
 And – oh my gosh – I discover an old long play with German hit songs („Schlager“) of the 70s, including a song of my dear friend Katja Ebstein - one of Germany`s most popular singers in those days.
 I take a picture for her.
 She will love it!

 Time for a very needed second coffee.
 But where?
 There are so many nice cafés.
 I have a look at the awesome Café Mnouchi with its retro-style but move on to the Café Panorama.
 As the name suggests, the view over Tunis is just stunning – and my espresso and the fresh orange juice are fantastic.
 I watch all the young couples holding hands and even exchanging kisses.
 Well, it seems like Allah is not watching – it´s good the way it is.
 A few days later, I taste some of the lovely sweets at Café El Ali – what a sin!
 You can also eat very well in this place, where they serve vegetarian dishes.
 Don´t miss the famous coffeeshop M`Rabet, which is mentioned in every guidebook – very Tunisian and likewise with an awesome view.